It All Down

 (B) TemperPack Fiber Liner: The plastic wrap is plastic #4; check if your community accepts this.
 The insulation inside is post consumer recycled and can go in the trash.

 (C) Bubble Liner: Bubble liners are best for cold-weather shipping.
-If your community recycles #7, do it.
+If your community recycles #7, please do it.

 The contents of the cooling packs should be put in the trash.
 If your community recycles #4, add the plastic packaging to your recycling bin.
 Better yet, refreeze the packs and give them a second life in your cooler or on the sports field.